Ohio Is for Lovers

 "Ohio Is for Lovers", also known as simply "Ohio", is a song by American rock band Hawthorne Heights, released as the debut single from their debut studio album, The Silence in Black and White, which was released in 2004.

+The song's lyrics deal with long-distance relationships, homesickness, self-harm and everyday sadism.

+Composition and lyrics

 According to lead singer JT Woodruff, the song is about going on tour whilst leaving their girlfriends in Ohio.

 Described as a "screamo song about being homesick and also cutting your wrists," the song is frequently considered the band's signature song, and has been jokingly referred to as "The Emo Anthem" due to the self-harm topics in its lyrical content.

-Scott Shetler of Slant Magazine said the song was "every bit as absurd as it was catchy."
+Background and release

 It peaked at #34 on the US Billboard Alternative Songs Chart.
 When the music video for the song began to receive airplay on MTV, it boosted the band's popularity, resulting in The Silence in Black and White being certified gold in the United States by the RIAA.

 An acoustic version of the track was recorded on the album's re-issue.

 The track was also included with some downloads of the Winamp Media Player.